blacklightpy/vaultofknowledge/World Building/Business and Finance/Company Management/Project Management/Waterfall.md

-Waterfall is a project management strategy where you map out every detail of the process and plan it with detailed timelines or [[Gantt charts]].
+Waterfall is a project management strategy where you map out every detail of the process and plan it with detailed timelines or [[Gantt Charts]].

 # Workflow
 - Has a linear workflow